richonguzman/LoRa_APRS_iGate/README.md

 ____________________________________________________
 ## Timeline (Versions):

+- 2023.12.20 Updated to ElegantOTA v.3 (AsyncElegantOTA was deprecated).
-- 2023.12.07 MIC-E process and syslog added
+- 2023.12.07 MIC-E process and syslog added.
-- 2023.12.06 Heltec V2 support added
+- 2023.12.06 Heltec V2 support added.
 - 2023.11.26 Small correction to enable Syslog in stationMode5.
 - 2023.10.09 Added "WIDE1-1" to Tx packets from iGate to be *repeated* by Digirepeaters.
 - 2023.10.09 Added Support also for BMP280 module.
 - 2023.10.08 Added Serial Comunication with PinPoint APRS app (https://www.pinpointaprs.com)
 - 2023.08.20 Added External Voltage Measurement (Max 15V!)
-- 2023.08.05 Ground Height Correction for Pressure readings added
+- 2023.08.05 Ground Height Correction for Pressure readings added.
 - 2023.07.31 StationMode5 added: iGate when WiFi and APRS available, DigiRepeater when not.
 - 2023.07.16 Small OTA, BME module update.
 - 2023.07.05 Adding monitor info of Battery connected.